11 Things You Might Not Know About the Marine Corps

 11. If you’re fighting a war in space, you’re going to need a few good men.

 Marines don’t just fight on Earth.
-Popular culture has the Corps on planet Mars in the video game Doom (“Nightmare!”); on planet LV-426 in the film Aliens (“Game over man!
+Popular culture has the Corps on planet Mars in the video game Doom; on moon LV-426 in the film Aliens (“Game over man!
 Game over!”); in the tabletop role playing game Warhammer 40,000 (“Give me a hundred Space Marines.
-Or failing that give me a thousand other troops.”), and on planet Pandora in the film Avatar (“I’m a warrior... of the Jarhead clan.”)
+Or failing that give me a thousand other troops.”), and on planet Pandora in the film Avatar (“was a marine.
+A warrior of the Jarhead Clan”).